Find Cheap Homeowners Insurance Quotes in Your Area

 |Prime Paint Ceiling & Walls||601.00 [email protected]||$0.55||$330.55|

+Public adjusters are one of the three main categories of insurance adjuster, and each is employed by a different group.
 Insurance companies, businesses and individuals all use insurance adjusters to evaluate property loss and determine the dollar amount a claim should pay out.
 To better cater to the different parties, there are three distinct types of insurance adjusters: company adjusters, independent adjusters and public adjusters.

 Company insurance adjusters are employed by carriers and sent to evaluate claims filed by their company’s policyholders.
 Independent adjusters also work for insurance companies, but act more as consultants.
 Independent insurance adjusters are usually hired on an as-needed basis because of a surge in demand or for specific expertise.